-ENG 315 Scriptwriting (4 cr.)
+ENG 317 Scriptwriting (3 cr.)

-This course covers the fundamentals of concept development, dramatic structure, and writing for a visual medium.
-It leads to the completion of at least one original preproduction script in screenplay format.
+This course covers the fundamentals of concept development, dramatic structure, and writing for film.
+It leads to the completion of at least one original pre-production script in screenplay format.

 ENG 340 Creative Writing Across the Arts (3 cr.)